PASSOVER BEGINS Friday, March 30th! There are three ways to celebrate with Hillel!

-1. Passover Your Way: UNC Hillel will provide everything you need to host your own seder with your friends!
-Email Lauren to host a seder at your home.
-2. RSVP Here to Attend a Seder at UNC Hille
+1. Passover Your Way: Sign up by March 2nd to host a seder in your home or dorm.
+UNC Hillel will provide everything you need to host your own seder with your friends!

 Passover Your Way FAQs

-3. Sign up for UNC Hillel's Passover Meal Plan
+3. Sign up by March 2nd for UNC Hillel's Passover Meal Plan - Receive Kosher for Passover lunches and dinners.

 Passover Your Way

-We are not able to accommodate any further requests to host a Passover Your Way Seder.
-RSVP Here to attend a Seder at UNC Hillel.
-What Hillel provides: We will provide everything for your Seder table from the Haggadot (prayer books for the Seder meal), to the food, plates and utensils, to a training to lead your Seder.
+What Hillel provides: We will provide everything for your Seder table from the Haggadot (prayer books for the Seder meal), to the food, wine, plates and utensils, and a training to lead your Seder.

 What Seder leaders provide:

-You are in charge of providing a space that has room for your guests and an oven to heat the food up in (Hillel can help you find a space and lend you tables and chairs if you need).
-Leaders are also responsible for volunteering (or recruiting guests to volunteer) for three hours in the week before or during Passover to help cook, and picking up food and supplies the day of their Seder.
+You are in charge of providing a space that has room for your guests, picking up the food the day of your Seder, and having an oven to heat the food up in (Hillel can help you find a space and lend you tables and chairs if needed).
+Leaders are also responsible for volunteering (or recruiting guests to volunteer) for three hours in the weeks leading up to or during Passover to help cook.

 See Passover Your Way FAQs or email Lauren for more information about hosting your own Seder.